Yoyiberto/humanoid-ROS/darwin_gazebo/README.md

 * gazebo_ros_control
 * hector_gazebo

-## License
+## Acknowledgments

+- The foundational robot description, control, and Gazebo packages for the Darwin-OP were sourced from the [HumaRobotics GitHub repositories](https://github.com/HumaRobotics).
+This project builds upon their excellent work to demonstrate advanced simulation and control techniques.
-This software is provided by Génération Robots http://www.generationrobots.com and HumaRobotics http://www.humarobotics.com under the Simplified BSD license
+Génération Robots is under the Simplified BSD license